mikemarino/Homework_03-Javascript_Password_Generator/README.md

 # Homework_03-Javascript_Password_Generator

 Hello - This repository will serve as homework assignment submission to the UPenn LPS Coding Bootcamp.
-This assignment is intended to engage the student in writing JavaScript by creating a randomized passwoord generator.
+This assignment is intended to engage the student in writing JavaScript by creating a randomized password generator.

 ## Table of Contents
 * [Installation](#installation)